TrevorDArcyEvans/WaveletStudio/README.md

 More information about the topic can be found in the vast literature available on the Internet.
 In particular I suggest the excellent [The Wavelet Tutorial](https://users.rowan.edu/~polikar/WTtutorial.html).

 # Documentation
-The documentation is now available at: https://waveletstudio.codeplex.com/documentation
+The documentation is now available [here](trunk/res/docs/documentation/BlockList.md)

 # Main features
 - Discrete Wavelet Transform (DWT)